Stekosan/Stekosan/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />
 </div>

-### <div align="center">I'm Stephane, a data engineering director</div>

-- 🔭  I’m interested in ML, AI and LLM

-- 🌱 I’m currently learning ML and AI Ethics @Willamette University
+ # Hi there! 👋 I'm Stephane, a Data Engineering Director passionate about ML, AI, and cybersecurity.

+🔭 I'm currently delving into the exciting worlds of Machine Learning and AI Ethics at Willamette University.

+🌱 Always eager to learn and grow, I embrace new challenges in the ever-evolving field of technology.

-- ❓ Ask me about anything related to Informatica and related technologies
+💬 Ask me about anything related to Informatica, Data Quality, Data Governance, Splunk, Data Engineering and its associated technologies – I love sharing knowledge and insights!

-- 💞️ I’m looking to collaborate with the commmunity
+🤝 I'm actively seeking collaborations with the community on Machine Learning, Generative AI.

+Looking forward to connecting with like-minded individuals and contributing to the exciting developments in the tech landscape.

 <br/>